 What makes it the case that certain actions, such as stealing and sharing, have ethical value?
 Are ethical values such as goodness and badness, compassion and cruelty, mind-independent ethical properties, properties that exist no matter what anyone thinks, desires, aims at and the like?
-Or are there no such ethical properties at all and when we call something good we are just expressing our emotions and feelings about a nonethical world?
+Or are there no such ethical properties at all and when we call something good we are just expressing our emotions and feelings about a non-ethical world?
 Are there any other positions available?

 This course is designed to introduce you to some of the most exciting and interesting philosophical literature in recent years, which brings together ethics and metaphysics with a little epistemology and philosophy of language.
 The first half of this course will examine (what are often called) "metaethical" questions such as those above.
 We will then move on to discuss debates concerning moral psychology and motivation.
 When one says 'charity-giving is good' is it a matter of necessity that one will be motivated to some extent to give to charity?
 Or is it possible for one to make such a judgement and have no motivation at all (and for such a judgement to count as a legitimate moral judgement)?
 At the end we will see how these questions concerning psychology are integral to the earlier debates of metaphysics.

-Also available at Level 5 (PL569)
+Also available at Level 6 (PL569)

 Method of assessment

 • Essay (2,500 words) – 60%